digitallinguistics/data-format/README.md

 The DLx data format is a standardized, human-readable, web-compatible format for storing linguistic data, following best practices for managing data on the modern web.
 It is part of a broader project called [Digital Linguistics][About] (DLx), which has the goal of creating web tools for managing linguistic data.
 This project will be useful for anyone who manages a linguistic database.

-This repository contains the specification of the data format, in the form of a number of schemas.
+This repository contains the specification for the Data Format for Digital Linguistics (abbreviated as DaFoDiL, i.e. Daffodil), in the form of a number of schemas.
 There is one schema for each type of linguistic object (e.g. Language, Morpheme, Text, etc), and schemas for various non-linguistic objects as well (e.g. Person, Location, etc.).
 The schemas follow the [JSON Schema][JSON Schema] format for describing the structure of JSON data.

 See the [documentation][Docs] for human-readable versions of the schemas, and an example of the schema in use.